NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 It should also be noted that the PA converges in at most a number of iterations equal to the coarse discretization @gander2007.

 @plt:convergence_coarse shows how the number of iterations the simulation needs to converge depends on the coarse discretization.
-For a coarse discretization less than $2^6 = 64$, the RoC is nearly linear, but for a coarse discretization of $2^7 = 128$ the RoC is much less than the coarse discretization; the latter behavior is known as superlinear convergence @nocedal2000numerical.
+For a coarse discretization less than $2^6 = 64$, the RoC is nearly linear, but when the coarse discretization is greater than or equal to $2^7 = 128$, the RoC is much less than the coarse discretization; the latter behavior is known as superlinear convergence @nocedal2000numerical.
 Both the linear convergence for small coarse discretizations, and the superlinear convergence for greater coarse discretizations are consistent with literature @gander2007 @gander2007Superlinear.

 #figure(